naver/egjs-component/README.md

   }
 }

-// You can also trigger ComponentEvent const component = new SomeClass();
+// You can trigger events like this const component = new SomeClass();
+component.trigger("event1", {
+  prop1: 1,
+  prop2: "abc"
+});
 component.trigger(new ComponentEvent("event4", { a: 123, b: "abcd" }));
 ```